Limits on the mass of compact objects in Ho\v{r}ava-Lifshitz gravity: Introduction

 On the other hand, \ac{hl} gravity is a modified gravity theory proposed as an ultraviolet complete theory of \ac{gr} by introducing an anisotropic scaling~\cite{Horava:2008ih,Horava:2009uw,Horava:2009if}.
-An asymptotically flat vacuum solution, \ac{ks} black hole, exists in deformed \ac{hl} gravity~\cite{Horava:2009uw,Park:2009zra} and it approximates to Schwarzschild black hole in the infrared limit~\cite{Kehagias:2009is}.
-In the previous work, we have found that the compact objects in \ac{hl} may be much heavier than those with similar size in \ac{gr}~\cite{Kim:2018dbs}.
+An asymptotically flat vacuum solution, \ac{ks} black hole, exists in deformed \ac{hl} gravity~\cite{Horava:2009uw,Park:2009zra} and it approximates the Schwarzschild black hole in the infrared limit~\cite{Kehagias:2009is}.
+In the previous work, we have found that the compact objects in \ac{hl} may be much heavier than their \ac{gr} counterparts of similar size~\cite{Kim:2018dbs}.